Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means to make a lot of fuss or create unnecessary drama over something trivial.
-"Ado" refers to unnecessary activity or commotion, and the phrase doesn't refer to actual nothingness but emphasizes the unimportance of the subject at hand.
+"Ado" refers to unnecessary activity or commotion, and the idiom doesn't refer to actual nothingness but emphasizes the unimportance of the subject at hand.

 Origin: